Greg Blonder is an inventor, scientist, entrepreneur and author. He is currently Professor of Design and Product

-Currently, Greg is a director or advisor at a number of private companies, and frequently writes about venture capital, green technology and the economy for Business Week.
-He also develops new products for selected clients- in the last five years, tens of millions of these products have shipped with revenues in the hundreds of millions of dollars.
+Greg is also a director or advisor at a number of private companies, and frequently writes about venture capital, green technology and the economy for Business Week.
+He develops new products for selected clients- in the last five years, tens of millions of these products have shipped with revenues in the hundreds of millions of dollars.

 Greg is also the science advisor at AmazingRibs.com, the largest barbecue site on the internet, and helps competitive teams and pitmasters up their game.